ilnicki/passport-jwt-async/README.md

 There are a number of ways the JWT may be included in a request.
-In order to remain as flexible as possible the JWT is parsed from the request by a user-supplied callback passed in as the `jwtFromRequest` parameter.
+In order to remain as flexible as possible the JWT is parsed from the request by a user-supplied callback passed in as the `extractToken` parameter.
 This callback, from now on referred to as an extractor, accepts a request object as an argument and returns the encoded JWT string or *null*.

 #### Included extractors